ManojDevelper/Archimedis/src/data/Formulations/fservices.md

       - fserviceminicardsmaintitle: R&D Pilot Plant
         fli: []
         alt_tag: Pharma formulation development
-        fservicecarddesc: "Our Formulation Development team possesses extensive expertise to formulate diverse compositions in Oral Solid Dosage forms.
+        fservicecarddesc: "Our Formulation Scientists possess extensive expertise in formulating diverse compositions in Oral Solid Dosage forms.
           Formulation experiments are designed and conducted in the R&D Pilot Plant  which consists of state-of-the-art miniature equipment that mimic commercial scale production.
 Rigorous stability studies are conducted to arrive at the best dosage form and packaging.
 The ultimate objective is to optimize the product characteristics so that superior healthcare emerges.  "
         fservicecardtitle: Formulation Development